 Xi meets Kazakh president Tokayev

+Chinese President Xi Jinping meets with Kazakh President Kassym-Jomart Tokayev at the Great Hall of the People in Beijing, capital of China, Feb.
+5, 2022.
+(Xinhua/Shen Hong)

 BEIJING, Feb.
-5 (Xinhua) -- Chinese President Xi Jinping on Saturday met with Kazakh President Kassym-Jomart Tokayev in Beijing, stressing the significance of China-Kazakhstan relations to regional and world peace and stability.
+5 (Xinhua) -- Chinese President Xi Jinping stressed on Saturday the significance of China-Kazakhstan relations to regional and world peace and stability.

+Xi made the remarks when meeting with visiting Kazakh President Kassym-Jomart Tokayev who attended the opening of the Beijing 2022 Winter Olympics.

 Noting an independent, safe, stable and prosperous Kazakhstan is in the common interests of the people of China and Kazakhstan, Xi said China firmly supports Kazakhstan in safeguarding its independence, sovereignty and territorial integrity, and believes it has the ability to safeguard national security and social stability.